OpenConext-Attic/OpenConext-authorization-admin/README.md

 In any other environment other then local we connect to the database controlled by [OpenConext-authorization-server](https://github.com/OpenConext/OpenConext-authorization-server) as described in the [README](https://github.com/OpenConext/OpenConext-authorization-server/blob/master/README.md).

+In the application.properties we enable Flyway and override this behaviour with ansible for other environments.

 To run locally:

 `mvn spring-boot:run -Drun.jvmArguments="-Dspring.profiles.active=dev"`